 - we would ask the council, wherever possible, to do what is necessary to put you back in the position you would have been in but for its fault and to ensure that, in future, the fault is not repeated

-- if it is not possible to remedy your complaint in this way, we may ask the council to pay you compensation, and/or
+- if it is not possible to remedy your complaint in this way, we may ask the council to pay you a financial remedy, and/or

 - if your complaint reveals faults in the council’s policies or procedures, we would ask the council to put those right.

 Examples of some complaints we have considered